How to create a personal cloud server

 In these instructions, we create a cloud storage service you control using the open-source software, Nextcloud.
 We create a local test server, limited to operating in your local network.
 Then we install the Nextcloud client on your desktop computer and mobile device, and synchronize files between them.
 Then we show how you can run this same general configuration on a remote hosting service, so you can access your cloud from anywhere.

 You can also access your files on the web by logging in to your Nextcloud web portal.
 The portal features an Administrator Control Panel, where you can add users, configure group permissions, and set individual disk quotas.
 The portal also uses a plugin system to provide additional features, such as real-time chat and video conferencing for you and your other users.

-To learn more about Nextcloud, visit the official website at https://nextcloud.com.
+To learn more about Nextcloud, visit the Nextcloud official website.